etcgroup/text-prizm/docs/rest/activities.md

 Response
 * 200: The body contains a collection of activities.
-* 400: The body contains an error message.
 * 404: The body contains an error message.

 ## Adding Activities